The Ultimate Guide to Headless CMS

 Infrastructure and Technology

-A future-proof headless CMS uses modern technology and is open to integrate with best-of-breed tools—which means providing flexible APIs, being agnostic to front-end frameworks, utilizing cloud services for smart scaling, and generally being compatible with tools for authoring, marketing, and analytics.
+A future proof headless CMS uses modern technology and is open to integrate with best of breed tools.
+Which means providing flexible APIs, being agnostic to front-end frameworks, and use cloud services for smart scaling.
+It also generally means to be compatible with tools for authoring, marketing, and analytics.

 Carefully consider the needs of your organization.
-Most may be happy with a solution delivered as a service—meaning a cloud solution—but your organization might have requirements for hosting in your own environments.
-If this latter alternative applies, be sure to research headless vendors thoroughly, as not all of them can offer software to be self-hosted.
+Most may be happy with a solution delivered as a service (cloud solution), but your organization might have requirements for hosting in your own environments.
+If this latter alternative applies, be sure to research headless vendors thoroughly, as not all of them can offer software to be self hosted.

 The must for any headless CMS is a comprehensive and flexible API to gather, create, and maintain content.
 If you must customize or build APIs tailored to the requirements of your organization, ensure that the CMS supports it.